IRS 1098-E 2025 free printable template

 FAQ about IRS 1098-E

-How can I check the status of my filed IRS 1098-E?
+How can I check the status of my IRS 1098-E filing?

-What are common errors to watch out for when filing IRS 1098-E?
+What common errors should I avoid when filing the IRS 1098-E?